 Let’s face it—the holidays have passed us by, which means I’m late with my 2018 trends list.

-With 2017 virtually in the rearview mirror I thought it would be good time to sit down over a couple of Cobb salads with Katie Creaser, SVP at agency Affect and a longtime friend of PR News, and talk about the trends that’ll have the greatest impact on PR practitioners next year.
-I explained to Katie how terrible I felt that everyone but me has already written some kind of end-of-2017, look-ahead-at-2018 article.
+With 2017 virtually in the rearview mirror I thought it would be a good time to sit down over a couple of Cobb salads with Katie Creaser, SVP at agency Affect and a longtime friend of PR News, and talk about the trends that’ll have the greatest impact on PR practitioners next year.
+I explained to Katie how guilty I felt that everyone but me had already written some kind of end-of-2017, look-ahead-at-2018 article.
 She was sympathetic to a point.
 When I suggested that I make up for lost time by instead writing a look-ahead-at-2019 piece, Katie pulled my iced tea away from me.

 “I think you’ve had enough caffeine for today,” Katie said.
 “Food might calm you down.”